This is an archived page from 2020. Please visit the Drucker Institute’s company rankings overview page for the most up-to-date information.

 - They needed to have a sufficiently high correlation with the other indicators of the same dimension—providing assurance that each one was actually measuring the same aspect of corporate effectiveness.
 For example, each indicator in the area of Customer Satisfaction had to correlate highly with other indicators in that category.

-The indicators used in the model are based on data obtained from a variety of third-party providers.
+As in the past, the 33 indicators used in this year’s rankings are based on data obtained from a variety of third-party providers.
 Alice Korngold, an expert on sustainability, board governance and measurement, who is chief executive officer of Korngold Consulting in New York, developed the methodology for a portion of the Social Responsibility category.

-For a list of the 37 indicators, which includes a notation of those that are new in 2018, click here.
+A complete list of the 33 indicators, which includes a notation of those that are new in 2020, is available here.

 Population of Ranked Firms

-Each company listed in the Management Top 250 represents one of the highest scorers among a larger universe of 752 U.S. companies that are part of the Dow Jones U.S. Total Stock Market Index or the S&P Composite 1500 Index (or both); have at least two valid indicators for each of the five dimensions of performance; and also met at least one of the following criteria:
+Each company listed in the Management Top 250 represents one of the highest scorers among a larger universe of 886 U.S. companies that are part of the Dow Jones U.S. Total Stock Market Index or the S&P Composite 1500 Index (or both) and also met at least one of the following criteria:

 Where available, data has also been obtained going back to 2012 on a year-by-year basis.
 This historical information provides a baseline for measuring change within each of the company’s five dimensions of performance and in terms of its overall effectiveness, as well as for spotting longer-term trends.